The Self-Study of Teacher Education Practices (S-STEP)

 The Castle Conference invites contributions that purposely utilize self-study research design/practice to inform and rethink teaching and teacher education.

+Write and save your proposal as a pdf document.
+(Important, save as a .pdf document).
 The maximum length of the proposal is 1,000 words, not including the references.
 Please do not include any identifying information on this document.
 Instead, the document should just focus on the narrative of your proposal and be written using the following headings.
-When ready to upload, save your document as PDF.

 - Context of the Study (Should include positioning the authors/study in terms of theoretical framework, research literature connection, and physical contexts of the study.)